obsidiansystems/obelisk/FAQ.md

 #### Short version:

-`ob run` starts a [`ndmitchell/ghcid`](https://github.com/ndmitchell/ghcid) process, within a carefully crafted `nix-shell`, which tries to build your project and,
+`ob run` starts a [`ghcid`](https://github.com/ndmitchell/ghcid) process which tries to build your project within a carefully crafted `nix-shell` with all the project's dependencies and,

-* either displays compilation errors,
+* either displays compilation errors/warnings,
 * or starts the Obelisk server, which serves:
      * your backend's route handlers,
      * the static assets,